To find an attorney complete one or more of the fields and click search.

 Member: The Association of the Bar of the City of New York (Secretary, 1990-1992, Committee on Copyright and Literary Property).
 Speaker: Frequent lecturer on issues concerning the Internet, domain names, right of publicity, fair use and licensing.
 Appointments: WIPO panelist for cases brought under the UDRP; Adjunct Professor, Brooklyn Law School, 2004 (trademark law).

-World Trademark Review WTR 1000: 2016, described as “tough negotiator with a high level of respect in the Bar;" and, 2015, as “really smart, hard-nosed and very knowledgeable;”
+World Trademark Review WTR 1000: 2018 – 2015, described as “tough negotiator with a high level of respect in the Bar;“ "really smart, hard-nosed and very knowledgeable;”

 The Legal 500: 2016 – 2015, recognized as "excellent" in the 2015 edition, and noted for "trademark litigation and dispute resolution," 2007 – 2006;

 Euromoney’s Guide to the World’s Leading Women in Business Law: 2013, named a "leading practitioner in the field;"

 Euromoney’s Guide to the World's Leading Trade Mark Law Practitioners: 2008, 2006 and 2004;

 Fross Zelnick litigation department named "Top Trademark Litigation Team" in the United States by Managing Intellectual Property: 1999